ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

     assertThat(submissionInDb).isPresent();
     assertThat(submissionInDb.get().getFilePath()).contains("ffile.png");

-This provides better error messages when an assertion fails and improves the code readability.
-However, be aware that not all methods can be used for assertions like this.
+These assertions provide better error messages when they fail and improve the code readability.
+However, not all methods are suitable for this type of assertion.
-If you cannot avoid using ``isTrue``, specify a custom error message using the ``as`` keyword:
+If the ``isTrue`` assertion is unavoidable, specify a custom error message using the ``as`` keyword:

 .. code-block:: java